What is methotrexate?

 Methotrexate (also called MTX) is an anticancer medicine.
-It is available as a 2.5-mg yellow tablet taken by mouth and as a yellow liquid given by vein (IV) or injected into a muscle.
+It is available as a 2.5 mg, 5 mg, and 15 mg tablet and an oral liquid to be taken by mouth.
+It is also available as a yellow liquid given by vein (IV) or injected into a muscle.

 Methotrexate can pose a health hazard to caregivers.
 All caregivers should take safety precautions while giving this drug.
 For 48 hours after this drug is given, the patient’s body fluids can contain the drug.
 During that 48-hour period, caregivers should follow safety guidelines when handling the patient’s vomit, blood, urine, and bowel movements, including diapers.
 These guidelines include wearing gloves when cleaning up body fluids.
 For a complete list of safety precautions, see “Do you know… Protecting caregivers from drug hazards.”

 - Headache if MTX is given during a spinal procedure